Butlin's: Skyline Pavilion

-The "Skyline Pavilion" is a large area within each resort that is enclosed under a white tensile fabric canopy.
-These were created during the 1998-99 closed season by linking together several pre-existing buildings so that space within those buildings could be used to provide all-weather facilities within the Skyline Pavilions.
+The "Skyline Pavilion" is the central entertainment complex at each resort, which is enclosed under a white tensile fabric canopy.
+These were created during the 1998–99 closed season by linking together several pre-existing buildings so that space within those buildings could be used to provide all-weather facilities within the Skyline Pavilions.

-Each Skyline Pavilion contains a stage (used mainly for daytime children's shows), a cafe and associated seating, a bar (known as Bar Rosso, The Jellyfish Lounge, Soho Coffee or Costa Coffee), restaurants such as Burger King, Pizza Hut, Turner's, an amusement arcade, an information counter (termed "infunmation point"), and various shops selling novelties, souvenirs, and groceries.
+Each Skyline Pavilion contains a stage (used mainly for daytime children's shows), a cafe and associated seating, a bar (known as Bar Rosso, The Jellyfish Lounge, Soho Coffee or Costa Coffee), restaurants such as Burger King, Papa John's, Turner's, an amusement arcade, an information counter (termed "infunmation point"), and various shops selling novelties, souvenirs, and groceries.
 Many of the other venues and attractions in the resort can be accessed directly from within the Skyline Pavilion also.

 Splash Waterworld

 Each resort features a large indoor waterpark known as Splash Waterworld.
 These contain several waterslides, spas, a wave pool, and a lazy river.
 There is also a shallow pool area for young children, and sometimes an area for "serious" swimming.
 Minehead also has an outdoor toddler pool that is open in the summer months.
 Guests and day visitors can use these facilities at no additional cost.

-Skegness resort has recently opened a £16 million redevelopment of the Splash Waterworld that features 2 new octane flumes (Jet Stream and Vortex, which has a space-bowl) a new dinghy ride (The Riptide), a rope-walk challenge (Captain's Challenge) a lazy river, a poolside cafe and DJ.
+In 2013, the Skegness resort opened a £16 million redevelopment of the Splash Waterworld that features two new octane flumes (Jet Stream and Vortex, which has a space-bowl), a new dinghy ride (The Riptide), a rope-walk challenge (Captain's Challenge), a lazy river, a poolside cafe and DJ.
 It also has a new outdoor fountain area that replaced the outdoor pool, the fountains go along with music (every hour) and lights.

-Butlins opened a new Splash Waterworld at Bognor Regis in spring 2019.
+In 2019, Butlins opened a new Splash Waterworld at the Bognor Regis resort with a vintage seaside funfair theme.

 Entertainment

-There are various entertainment venues within the resorts including two large show bars known as "Centre Stage" and "Reds".
-Additionally, there are ABC cinemas, "Jaks" (a nightclub), "Crazy Horse" (an older style cabaret bar), "Hotshots" 10-pin bowling centre with bar and snooker tables, "Green Baize" snooker hall (originally at all camps but now at Skegness only), and several additional bars, pubs, and cafes which vary from one Butlins resort to another.
+There are various large entertainment venues within the resorts including Centre Stage, Studio 36, Reds and Skyline Stage.
+Additionally, there is Bar Rosso, Hotshots 10-pin bowling centre with bar and snooker tables, Green Baize snooker hall (originally at all camps but now at Skegness only), and several additional bars, pubs, and cafes which vary from one Butlins resort to another.
 Nearly all entertainment is included in the cost of the holiday or day visitor entry.

-Most recently, in May 2013, the character theatre in Bognor replaced the cinema.
+Television presenter Stephen Mulhern has been an annual act at all three resorts performing during the summer and at selected school Holiday breaks.